 https://maps.app.goo.gl/DdnKJYSyijTmYVK37

-Once the site of the Great Southern Music Hall, which featured live music by national and regional artists from 1974 to 1981.
+After the movie theater ceased operations, this became the site of the Great Southern Music Hall, which featured live music by national and regional artists from 1974 to 1981.
 A long list of diverse national acts performed here, among them America, The Band, Dave Brubeck, Jimmy Buffet, Bo Diddley, Ray Charles, Cheech and Chong, Jimmy Cliff, Count Basie, Dan Fogleberg, Patti LaBelle, Richie Havens, Howlin’ Wolf, Waylon Jennings, B.B.
 King, Keo Kottke, Kraftwerk, Jerry Lee Lewis, Taj Mahal, Chuck Mangione, Steve Martin, John Mayall, Molly Hatchet, Randy Newman, The Outlaws, John Prine, The Ramones, Leon Redbone, Minnie Ripperton, Rush, Earl Scruggs, Bob Seger, Steppenwolf, Peter Tosh, Grover Washington, Muddy Waters, Johnny Winter and Frank Zappa.

 On one concert bill in June 1974 was Road Turkey as an opening act.
-The band included Stan Lynch, a future member of Tom Petty and the Heartbreakers, and Marty Jourard, a future keyboardist and saxophonist for The Motels.
+The band included Stan Lynch, a future member of Tom Petty and the Heartbreakers, and Marty Jourard, a future keyboardist and saxophonist for the Motels.

 The Matheson History Museum, located at 513 E. University Ave. in Gainesville, hosted a 50th anniversary retrospective exhibit in 2023 and 2024 called “Return to Forever: Gainesville’s Great Southern Music Hall."
 To learn more about the exhibit's opening night, read this article from The Independent Florida Alligator: